Wall Street Week Ahead: Bruised U.S. banks expected to report third quarter earnings decline

 NEW YORK (Reuters) - The biggest U.S. banks are expected to kick off the earnings season on a sour note next week due to falling interest rates, which may have pressured net interest margins enough to cause the sector’s first year-over-year earnings per share decline in three years.

-While strength in mortgage banking and cheap valuations could provide support to the S&P 500 bank index .SPXBK, its performance depends on what reassurance executives provide on credit conditions, the outlook for loan growth and their ability to reduce deposit costs during their conference calls.
+While strength in mortgage banking and cheap valuations could provide support to the S&P 500 bank index, its performance depends on what reassurance executives provide on credit conditions, the outlook for loan growth and their ability to reduce deposit costs during their conference calls.

-Tuesday brings third quarter profit reports from Citigroup Inc (C.N), Wells Fargo and Co (WFC.N), JPMorgan Chase & Co (JPM.N), and Goldman Sachs (GS.N).
-Bank of America (BAC.N) reports on Wednesday.
+Tuesday brings third quarter profit reports from Citigroup Inc, Wells Fargo and Co, JPMorgan Chase & Co, and Goldman Sachs.
+Bank of America reports on Wednesday.

 The biggest U.S. banks will report a 1.2% decline in third-quarter earnings, while revenue is seen rising 0.9%, according to data aggregated by Refinitiv analyst David Aurelio.
 This would be the first profit decline since the same quarter in 2016, according to data from Factset.